 5. Upon completion of a graduate program and final adjustments to registration and fees, graduate students must pay any outstanding balance on their student accounts (through Self-Service or at the Cashier's Office).
 Graduate students who are still within the duration of their payment plan (e.g., 3 semesters for Plan C, 6 semesters for Plan A, 9 semesters for Plan B and Graduate Diploma, or 12 semesters for PhD or PsyD) will be charged the total remaining program fees owing.
 Graduate students who are beyond the duration of their payment plan and charged continuance fees for the upcoming semester may have all, part, or none of those fees and related charges reversed depending on the actual completion date (please refer to the University Diary for a list of relevant program completion deadlines for graduate fees refund).

-6. After graduating from your program of studies at Memorial University, international graduate students may be eligible to apply for a post-graduation work permit (PGWP).
+6. After completing academic requirements for your graduate program at Memorial University, international graduate students may be eligible to apply for a post-graduation work permit (PGWP).
 The PGWP is a document that gives you permission to live and work temporarily in Canada for up to three years, depending on the length of the program of study completed in Canada.
 To determine your eligibility to apply for PGWP, please visit Immigration and Citizenship website.
 To obtain a program completion letter in support of your PGWP application, please email firstname.lastname@example.org and request this letter be emailed to you.
 Please include your name and student number in the request.
 Please do not come to SGS to pick up the letter.